open-simulation-platform/open-simulation-platform.github.io/kopl.md

 * Once two or more FMUs are added to the diagram it is possible to add connections between the blocks.
 Just start dragging from an output or input slot and drop when hovering over the correct terminal.

-# Variable groups (MSMI)
+# Variable groups (OSP-IS)
-* If you want to follow the MSMI standard, you can start creating variable groups in the definitions tab within the variable groups tab.
+* If you want to follow the OSP-IS, you can start creating variable groups in the definitions tab within the variable groups tab.
 * Click the green button or right click an empty space in the local navigator/tree widget
 * Created variable groups may then be choosen as input or output to the FMU